peter88213/nvhelp-en/source/nv_collection/index.rst

 You can open it with **Help > Collection plugin Online help**.

-If you have several *novelibre* projects, you can manage them in a collection, also organized by series.
+If you have several *novelibre* projects, you can manage them as books in a collection, also organized by series.
 A collection gives you quick access to your projects.

 Installing the plugin